gtsagkatakis/Residual-Models-with-DNNs/README.md

 # Quantifying the structure of strong gravitational lens potentials with uncertainty aware deep neural networks

+This repository contains code accompaning our paper:

+Vernardos, G., Tsagkatakis, G., & Pantazis, Y. (2020).
+Quantifying the structure of strong gravitational lens potentials with uncertainty-aware deep neural networks.
+Monthly Notices of the Royal Astronomical Society, 499(4), 5641-5652.

+# Description of files
 The attached codes can be used for generating training/validataion data and executing training/inference

-# Description of files
 *Create_AnalysisReadyDataset.m*: Matlab code that loads the data (fits files) and produces the analysis ready date for training/validation

 *Residual_modeling_with_DL.py*: Python/Tensorflow code for training/validating the deep learning models